markd2/RandomLearning/C++/readme.md

         - can break things into smaller modules - like put errno.h into its own module.
         - (didn't even skim)
-    - Swift enumeratiin used internally by the compiler to represent C++ enums
+    - Swift enumeration used internally by the compiler to represent C++ enums
     - Swift structure used internally to represent classes
     - Swift uses C++ types and calls C++ functions directly, wihtout any indirection or thunking.